djimi07/rkquiz/README.md

-The platform is designed and delivered to one of our clients, it assists educators in quickly and effortlessly creating and conducting multiple choice exams.
+This is an open source platform, it assists educators in quickly and effortlessly creating and conducting multiple choice exams.
 Our intuitive interface enables teachers to easily sign up and produce personalized links that can be shared with their students.

 Build with Laravel & Reactjs